Skip to main content

 The information can only be used for the specific purpose of the wellness program, such as providing you with personalized health feedback or connecting you with health resources.
 It is a one-way street of information, designed to flow toward your benefit, not your employer’s scrutiny.

 Furthermore, the rule dictates how this information can be shared with the employer.
-Generally, employers are only permitted to receive your in an aggregated, anonymized format.
+Generally, employers are only permitted to receive your health information in an aggregated, anonymized format.
 This means they might see a report on the overall health trends of their workforce ∞ for instance, the percentage of employees with high blood pressure ∞ but they cannot see that you, as an individual, have high blood pressure.

 This process of de-identification is a critical safeguard.
 It allows the company to measure the effectiveness of its wellness initiatives without ever accessing your specific, personal data.
 Your individual health story is abstracted into a larger, anonymous dataset, preserving your privacy while still allowing for broad, population-level health insights.